 CDMNext is a web app built with Webix and other web technologies.
 It’s intended for visualization of economic and financial indicators in the form of charts, maps, diagrams, and tables.
 The main challenge was to provide the possibility to work with up to 4 million data series gathered from 1,5 thousand of sources.

-The data with which the application was supposed to work contains most recent and historical financial indicators of 128 economies from all around the world.
-The task was to develop an application with user-friendly and flexible user interface that allows getting access to the available financial data and also create custom visualizations based on certain criteria.
+The data with which the application was supposed to work contains the most recent and historical financial indicators of 128 economies from all around the world.
+The task was to develop an application with a user-friendly and flexible user interface that allows getting access to the available financial data and also create custom visualizations based on certain criteria.

 When we talk about financial analysis, time means a lot.
 The possibility to adapt to rapidly changing markets is the key to success.
 But the amount of data continuously grows, which turns its analysis into the issue that can be hardly solved without involving applications specially designed for such kind of tasks.
 Since the world does not stand still, the amount of time spent on development also plays its role.
 Webix is a framework that is intended to eliminate the efforts required for application development.
 It provides you with plenty of widgets that you can use to display data in different ways.
 Dozens of chart types, advanced data components along with the possibility to combine this framework with other development tools are quite good reasons for paying attention to it.
 Read about why data visualization is critical here.

 You can also use our Webix customization services to build apps with similar functionality.